Apparent Planckian scattering from local polaron formation: Discussion

 \textbf{Future directions.}~ The most severe limitation of our study is that our concrete verification of the mechanism is in the adiabatic limit $\omega_0 \to 0$.
 It has been argued that introducing finite $\omega_0$ in the clean Holstein model does not qualitatively change the relevant observable properties at $T \gtrsim \omega_0$ \cite{esterlis_breakdown_2018, esterlis_pseudogap_2019}, but it would nevertheless be interesting to simulate the model at finite $\omega_0$, as this would allow access to the regime of inelastic scattering.
-We speculate that a suitable generalization of DMFT will be sufficient as the results presented here suggest that vertex corrections to the optical conductivity are relatively unimportant and the apparent Planckian scattering is due to local physics.
-It would also be of great interest to explore whether our mechanism, or versions of it, apply in the recent disordered-Yukawa-coupling based strange metal models~\cite{aldape_solvable_2022, patel_universal_2023, patel_strange_2025} and older spin polaron models~\cite{martinez_spin_1991, bala_spin_1995}.
+We speculate that a suitable generalization of dynamical mean field theory will be sufficient as the results presented here suggest that vertex corrections to the optical conductivity are relatively unimportant and the apparent Planckian scattering is due to local physics.
+It would also be of great interest to explore whether our mechanism, or versions of it, apply in the recent strange metal models based on spatially disordered coupling to critical bosons~\cite{aldape_solvable_2022, patel_universal_2023, patel_strange_2025} or local scatterers~\cite{bashan_tunable_2024,tulipman_solvable_2024}, or in the context of spin polarons~\cite{martinez_spin_1991, bala_spin_1995}.
 Finally, we leave a careful study of the implications of our proposed mechanism for the optical conductivity and other observables to future work.